Najip/hackintosh-systemmemory-battery-ec-guides/Readme.md

 My guess is, macOS probably needs fresh cached `Memory Map` for proper boot process.
 Otherwise, booting process will **fail**.
 I'm still not sure though, so confirmation still required for my guessing.

+### SystemMemory Field Unit Objects Size ≥`16`
+There are confirmed cases where some laptop configurations have Field Unit Object sizes ≥`16`.
+In such cases, proper ACPI-patching is required.

 ### ACPI hot-patching
 This guide will **not** give you details or step by step for ACPI hot-patching and assumes you already understand how to do that.
 (See [[Guide] Using Clover to "hotpatch" ACPI](https://www.tonymacx86.com/threads/guide-using-clover-to-hotpatch-acpi.200137/) by Rehabman.
 Applicable and very similar approach for Opencore as well).